prithvidiamond1/DiamondBot/README.md

 # Diamond Bot
 A custom Discord bot built using [Javacord](https://github.com/Javacord/Javacord), [Spring](https://spring.io/) and [MongoDB](https://www.mongodb.com/).

-### Documentation
+## Documentation
 The documentation of this repository's code is available via the Javadocs made available at the following [GitHub page](https://prithvidiamond1.github.io/DiamondBot/).

-NOTE: If you wish to make any contributions to the repository, make sure to generate the Javadocs that document the entire project, including the updates made by you and put them in the '/docs' directory.
+**Note:** If you wish to make any contributions to the repository, make sure to generate the Javadocs that document the entire project, including the updates made by you and put them in the '/docs' directory.

-### Build Instructions
+## Build Instructions

 For deployment on [Heroku](https://www.heroku.com/), certain changes needed to be made to the [Gradle](https://gradle.org/) build system.
 Once you have the latest version of Diamond Bot's source code from GitHub pulled to your local machine, follow the below instructions to successfully build Diamond Bot.

-On IntelliJ IDEA:
+#### On IntelliJ IDEA:

 * Save your current configuration and click on 'Edit Configurations...'.
 * Click on the '+' button in the top left corner of the Configurations window to add a new configuration.
 * In the dropdown list that appears, select the 'Gradle' option.